mothedevv/youtube-live/README.md

 ## Test

-To test this application, visit the deployed application on Herko:
+To test this application, visit the deployed application on Heroku:

 There are two options for testing: